There are a number of reasons to hot process soap. Hopefully this “How to Hot Process Soap Video Tutorial” will answer a lot of your questions.

 - Texture the top as desired.

-If you’re looking for cold processing soap instructions see: 7 Easy Steps to Homemade Lye Soap for Beginners
+If you’re looking for cold processing soap instructions see: 7 Easy Steps to Homemade Soap for Beginners

 33 Comments